whatwg/web-history/README.md

 - [Fifth W3C HTML Working Group](http://www.w3.org/2007/03/HTML-WG-charter.html)
-  chartered (though only the second W3C HTML working group to focus on the core HTML language), with a mission <i>to continue the evolution of HTML (including classic HTML and XML syntaxes)</i> and with a statement that <i>this group will maintain and produce incremental revisions to the HTML specification [to produce] a language evolved from HTML4 for describing the semantics of documents and applications on the World Wide Web.</i>
+  chartered (though only the second W3C HTML working group to focus on the core HTML language), with a mission *to continue the evolution of HTML (including classic HTML and XML syntaxes)* and with a statement that *this group will maintain and produce incremental revisions to the HTML specification [to produce] a language evolved from HTML4 for describing the semantics of documents and applications on the World Wide Web.*

 - [`video` and `audio` elements added to the HTML spec](http://html5.org/r/394-699).